 Staff should not assume a colleague or another professional will take action and share information that might be critical in keeping children safe.
-Staff will have regard to the Government guidance: people, parents and carers which supports staff who have to make decisions about sharing information.
+Staff will have regard to the Government guidance: Information sharing: advice for practitioners providing safeguarding services to children, young people, parents and carers which supports staff who have to make decisions about sharing information.
 This advice includes the seven golden rules for sharing information and considerations with regard to the Data Protection Act 2018 and General Data Protection Regulation (GDPR).
 If in any doubt about sharing information, staff should speak to the DSL or a Deputy.